mchung/the_forge_handbook/spec_guide/spec_guide.md

 with `it "adds the item to the list" do`.

 ####File Stucture####
+With the growing number of features being added to the Glassbreakers app, it can be difficult to keep track of where things are being tested.
+Here are some guidelines on where to place your code.
-  - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested
+  - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested and being able to locate the specs for a peice of code.
-  - All specs go in their spec type folders
-   * ie. Model, Feature ect.
+  - Place all specs in their spec type folders, ie. Model, Feature ect.
-  - Feel free to make nested sub-folders for features.
-   * Ie. Subfolder for pending users, active users, deactivated users
+  - Feel free to make nested sub-folders for features, ie. Subfolder for pending users, active users, deactivated users.

 ####Hound Issues####
 We use [Hound](https://github.com/thoughtbot/hound) to help keep our code clean and consistent.
 We are more flexible with hound issues on Spec tests with the highest priority on being clear of what is being tested.
 If a spec name is longer than 80 characters, see if there is a quick way to shorten the name without losing the meaning, if not don't let this hold you back and move on.